cosmos/sdk-tutorials/academy/3-my-own-chain/game-fifo.md

 To summarize, this section has explored:

-* The use of a First-In-First-Out (FIFO) data structure to sort games from the least recently played at the top of the list to the most recently played at the bottom, in order to help identify inactive games which may become candidates for forced termination, which reduces undesirable and unproductive data stored on the blockchain.
+* The use of a First-In-First-Out (FIFO) data structure to sort games from the least recently played at the top of the list to the most recently played at the bottom, in order to help identify inactive games which may become candidates for forced termination, which reduces undesirable and wasteful data stored on the blockchain.
 * How forced termination of games is beneficial should you implement a wager system, as it prevents any assigned value from becoming locked into inactive games by causing the inactive player to forfeit the game and lose their wager.
 * How any code solution which searches the entire data store for inactive games is computationally expensive, needlessly accessing many active games to identify any inactive minority (which may not even exist).
 * How a FIFO data structure definitionally orders games such that inactive games rise to the top of the list, meaning code solutions can simply run until encountering the first active game and then stop, conserving gas fees.